claricedu/pui-homework-claricedu/final-project-writeup/README.md

 9. Release "beetle move" for beetles to appear.
 10. Click on "move" for beetles to move along the bottom of the page.
 11. Click on "....." to navigate to ending page.
+12. Hover on ending texts for text animation.

 ## Part 3: External Tool

 Describe what important external tool you used (JavaScript library, Web API, animations, or other).
 Following the bulleted list format below, reply to each of the prompts.

-1. Name of tool1
+1. Animate.css and jQuery
   * Why did you choose to use it over other alternatives?
 (2 sentences max)
+    After researching some text animations, I decided I like the effects of the hinge animation and thus chose these libraries.
   * How you used it?
 (2 sentences max)
+      I used it in the last page of my project to create a text animation.

   * What does it add to your website?
-(2 sentences max)
-2. Name of tool2
+(2 sentences max) It adds interest and dramatic effect for a finale and makes the project more memorable.

 ## Part 4: Design Iteration